kubos/kubos/docs/architecture-overview.rst

 The KubOS system is designed to take care of every aspect of a satellite's flight software.

+TODO: Rework the descriptions.
+Links can be added to some (like the comms service)

 The KubOS Stack
 ---------------